BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-02-23-using-roslyn-to-validate-guard-clauses.md

 share: true
 ---

-In one of my previous posts, I talked about [Not every if--then-else statement, needs the	 else][1].
+In one of my previous posts, I talked about [Not every if--then-else statement, needs the	 else]({% post_url 2015-04-03-stop-doing-if-return-else %})..
 Today, we'll explore the creation of an Analyzer using Roslyn API, that will analyze the source code looking for any Guard clause with If-Return-Else or If-Throw-Else.

 <b>Prerequisites</b>